upewpi/documents/bylaws.md

 1. The Chapter shall charge a fee to each new member which shall consist of a Chapter Initiation Fee in the amount of twenty dollars in addition to an Association Initiation Fee which shall be determined by the National Association.
 2. Each initiate shall be required to pay Chapter and Association initiation fees prior to his/her initiation.
 An initiate will not be considered active until their fee is paid.
-3. Special assessments may be made at any time by a three-fourths affirmative vote of the Active Members of the Chapter.
+3. Special assessments may be made at any time by a quorum affirmative vote.

 ## Article VI: Induction of New Members